stacks-network/docs/_core/smart/tutorial.md

 Now, review the last test `should echo number` on your own and try to understand how arguments are passed to the `echo-number` smart contract.

 With that, you have completed the first Clarity tutorial!
+In just a few minutes you ...

+* Created a working Clarity starter project
+* Understood basic Clarity language design principles
+* Understood how to interact with smart contracts
+* Understood how to test smart contracts

 Congratulations!

 ## Where to go next